Neuroscience Symposia Highlight Brain Research, Relevance for Patients

 “In recent years it’s really become established that inflammation is a part of many neurodegenerative diseases as well as brain injuries,” said M. Kerry O’Banion, M.D., Ph.D., professor of Neurobiology and Anatomy and an organizer of the Schmitt Symposium.
 “A better understanding of this association helps us think about new ways to develop treatments to help people who have suffered a stroke or who have dementia or other conditions.”

-More information about the Oct.
-7-8 Deep Brain Stimulation Symposium is available at http://www.urmc.rochester.edu/phph/dbs/dbssymposium.html.
-Registration is possible through next Thursday, Sept.
+Registration for the Deep Brain Stimulation Symposium is possible through next Thursday, Sept.
 30. The scientific events are free to University scientists and students; there is a $60 fee for the Friday night banquet at the George Eastman House.

 “A crucial portion of both these meetings will be discussions about how new research findings – some discovered right here in our own laboratories – might translate to better health for people around the world,” said Webster Pilcher, M.D., Ph.D., chair of the Department of Neurosurgery.
 “This is what translational neuromedicine is all about.”